shemlock/daily-planner/README.md

 ## Description

-This project creates a simple calendar application and daily planner that allows a user to save tasks or events for each hour of the day.
+This project is a simple calendar application that allows users to save information for each hour of the day.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+The motivation for this project was to enable people with busy schedules to add important tasks and events to a daily planner so that they can manage their time effectively.

+Work Day Scheduler solves the following problem:
+* Being overwhelmed by your to-do lists.
+* Having an unorganised day.
+* Forgetting to complete certain tasks.
+* Missing appointments you forgot about.

+It solves these problems by allowing you to allocate a specific time for each task or event.
+Blocking off specific hours for specific things is known as time-blocking and is an excellent method for productivy and organisation.

+Building this project helped me learn more about:
+* Day.js library
+* jQuery
+* Event Listeners and Event Handling
+* Saving data to local storage
+* Loading data from local storage
+* Removing data from local storage
+* DOM Manipulation
+* Conditional Logic
+* Looping and iteration
+* Bootstrap
+* CSS
+* Class and ID selectors
+* Debugging

 ## Table of Contents (Optional)